nvdla/doc/doc/hw/v1/ias/unit_description.rst

 Overview
 ~~~~~~~~

-Convolution sequence controller (CSC) is response to load input
+The Convolution Sequence Controller (CSC) is responsible for loading input
-feature/pixel data and weight data from CBUF and sends them to
+feature data, pixel data, and weight data from CBUF and sending it to the
-convolution MAC in proper order.
-It’s the key module to perform
+Convolution MAC unit.
+It’s the key module
-computing sequences of convolution which is mentioned in `Convolution Pipeline`_.
+computing and controlling the convolution sequence descrbied in the
+`Convolution Pipeline`_ seciton.

-Convolution sequence controller (CSC) includes three sub modules, which
+The Convolution Sequence Controller (CSC) includes three sub modules:
-are CSC_SG, CSC_WL and CSC_DL.
+CSC_SG, CSC_WL and CSC_DL.
 See :numref:`fig_image19_csc`.

-CSC_SG is short of convolution sequence generator.
+CSC_SG is the convolution sequence generator.
 This module generates
-the whole sequence.
+the sequence to control convolution operation.

 The working flow of CSC_SG is as below:

 1. Poll for enough data and weights in CBUF

 2. Generate a pair of sequence package, including weight loading package
    and data loading package.
-Each package represents for one stripe
+Each package represents one stripe
    operation.

-3. Push packages into two FIFO
+3. Push the two packages into two FIFOs

 4. Two counters for weight and feature/pixel are both down counting

-5. When counters reach zero, check signals from convolution accumulator
+5. When the counters reach zero, check signals from the convolution accumulator
    for any back pressure

 6. If all conditions are ready, send weight and data packages in proper